arunasurya/bisqtransifex/translatordocumentation.md

 # Bisq Transifex Project - Translator Documentation

 ## Current Projects
-The aim of the Bisq Transifex project is to produce accurate translations that stay up-to-date with any changes in the original.
+The aim of the Bisq Transifex project is to produce accurate translations of the Bisq software, website, etc, into languages where there is a demand for Bisq.

 As of April 2019, we have one active project, bisq-desktop, in Transifex.
-In the near future, we are planning to start translating certain Bisq pages.
+In the near future, we are planning to start translating relevant pages on the Bisq site.
 This will be announced in three major translator communication channels: #transifex Slack channel, announcements in Transifex, and on Bisq forum.

 ## New Translators
 Anyone is welcome to become a translator by creating an account on Transifex and requesting permission to translate on https://www.transifex.com/bisq.
 Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages (see below) are being compensated.
 The list can change, depending on the demand among users for the software version in a specific language and feedback from other contributors.